If you’re feeling a little peckish during your visit to the Museum, there’s a wealth of places to pick up a bite to eat in Great Missenden.

 Please note, the Museum Cafe is currently closed.
 The good news is that we have plenty of places to eat on our doorstep.
 Please check individual companies for up-to-date opening times before visiting.

 Serving freshly-prepared lunches including sandwiches, baked potatoes and wraps to eat in or take away.
 Coffee, tea and cakes too.
 Open Monday to Saturday.
+At 99 High Street.